Canvas

 Methods

-Besides the Common methods for all Controls a canvas also has the following aditional methods:
+Besides the Common methods for all Controls a canvas also has the following additional methods:

 drawing_surface_mut(...) | Returns the inner surface that can be dranw into the canvas |